akshayscu/akshayscu.github.io/README.md

 => signUpApp.js & todoApp.js: For future use, to provide more features!

-(There is always one default list for the user at the start)
+=> apiClient.js: Handles the RestApi calls to the Google Tasks API.

 *How to Use:*